 Smoky grilled tempeh steaks make these fresh, nourishing bowls hearty and satisfying!

 You won’t miss the meat in these mini vegan baked potatoes!
-Crisp, smoky “bacon bits,” chives, and tangy cashew sour cream really take them over the top.
+Crisp, smoky “bacon bits,” chives, and tangy cashew sour cream or vegan cheese sauce really take them over the top.

 More Plant-Based Protein Sources

 Want to try another source of protein?
 Make lentils, roasted chickpeas, or baked tofu next!